 To say that 2020 has not been free of stress would be a gross understatement.
 Access to green space is crucial to lowering stress and improving our mental state.
 Green space and living features can lower stress-causing hormones, and in an indoor setting may reduce sickness (sick building syndrome).
 Office buildings can be a breeding ground for illness due to environmental stressors, such as poor ventilation, which can lower one’s immunity, cause stress levels to rise, and contribute to respiratory illness.
 There is an opportunity to utilize plants to add supplementary oxygen to your working environment.
 Living wall systems that act as bio-filters have the potential to remove airborne contaminants from the air you breathe.

-The respiration cycle of a plant involves removing carbon dioxide from the air and replacing it with oxygen.
+Moreover, the respiration cycle of a plant involves removing carbon dioxide from the air and replacing it with oxygen.
 Poor air quality, including excess carbon dioxide, can cause drowsiness which can lead to lower productivity levels.
-By incorporating plants into our homes and offices, we can improve the quality of our air, and the vitality of our work.
+Further, by incorporating plants into our homes and offices, we can improve the quality of our air, and the vitality of our work.
 Proper lighting is also crucial to the photosynthetic process that adds oxygen to the environment.

-Rising demands for green infrastructure and sustainable building design has allowed the living wall industry to grow beyond the benefits of the humble house plant.
-A single plant can provide numerous health benefits to an individual, but by installing a live feature, such as a living wall or a living art piece, you can magnify the benefits due to the many individual plants within the structure.
+Therefore, rising demands for green infrastructure and sustainable building design have allowed the living wall industry to grow beyond the benefits of the humble house plant.
+A single plant can provide numerous health benefits to an individual.
+However, by installing a live feature, such as a living wall or a living art piece, you can magnify the benefits due to the many individual plants within the structure.
 An example of this type of system is GINKGO’s new Mobile Living Wall.
 It is a freestanding vertical garden that holds 104 plants, includes everything you need (including plants), and all you have to do (after an easy assembly) is plug it in.
-Systems like this are a vital part of helping GINKGO connect the living and built environment.
+Lastly, systems like this are a vital part of helping GINKGO connect the living and built environment.